tr0njavolta/katacoda-dev/terraform-sentinel/extracredit.md

 ## Update your root rule

-Open `terraform-sentinel/root.sentinel`{{open}} and replace the contents with the information below.
+Open `terraform-sentinel/root.sentinel`{{open}} and replace the contents with the information below by clicking "Copy to Editor."

 <pre class="file" data-filename="terraform-sentinel/root.sentinel" data-target="replace" >import "buckets"